 - 3.10.1 This Secondary Plan recognizes that TCPL's natural gas pipelines and Compressor Station 130 is required for the transmission of natural gas supplies throughout Ontario and eastern Canada.
-Future developments within the Block 41 Secondary Plan area should ensure there are no adverse impacts on TCPL's ability to continue to facilitate the transmission of natural gas. - 3.10.2 TCPL compressor station and pipeline rights-of-ways are not included in the defined Secondary Plan boundary but are located adjacent to, and define, the boundaries between Neighbourhoods One, Two, and Three of the Secondary Plan and the balance of the Block 41. - 3.10.3 TCPL compressor station and pipeline rights-of-way are shown on Schedule 12 of VOP 2010 and Schedule B of this Secondary Plan.
-Development adjacent to the TCPL's natural gas pipelines and compressor station operations (existing and approved) shall be subject to the provisions of Section 9.2 of VOP 2010, in addition to the policies of this Secondary Plan. - .
-3.10.4 The existing and approved infrastructure related to TCPL's natural gas pipelines and compressor station require that adjacent development within the Block 41 Secondary Plan Area, that is within the Noise Influence Area identified on Schedule G, be made to be compatible with the operation of that infrastructure, in that the proposed Block 41 development will implement mitigation to meet the sound level limits of NPC-300 Guideline and implement the additional mitigation as outlined in the Secondary Plan to address Low Frequency Noise. - 3.10.5 Additional development or enhancements to TCPL's natural gas pipelines and compressor station, beyond what is existing or approved, shall recognize existing and future land uses that are approved as part of this Secondary Plan, once the residential and sensitive land uses as defined by the NPC-300 Guideline within the Block 41 Secondary Plan area have been zoned.
-Once the zoning of the Block 41 community is approved those additional developments or enhancements shall be made to be compatible with the future development of the Block 41 Community as permitted by the approved zoning.
-Prior to the zoning of the lands within the Block 41 Secondary Plan area, an acoustical assessment incorporating any planned and predictable modifications to the compressor station shall be required as part of the Zoning By-law Amendment application approval process.
+Future developments within the Block 41 Secondary Plan area should ensure there are no adverse impacts on TCPL's ability to continue to facilitate the transmission of natural gas. - 3.10.2 TCPL owned lands (including the compressor station and private driveway to Weston Road) are not included in the defined Plan boundary but are located adjacent to, and define, the boundaries between Neighbourhoods One, Two, and Three of the Secondary Plan and the balance of Block 41. - 3.10.3 TCPL compressor station and pipeline rights-of-way are shown on Schedule 12 of VOP 2010 and Schedule B of this Secondary Plan.
+Development adjacent to the TCPL's natural gas pipelines and compressor station operations shall be subject to the provisions of Section 9.2 of VOP 2010, in addition to the policies of this Secondary Plan. - 3.10.4 The infrastructure related to TCPL's natural gas pipelines and compressor station require that adjacent development within the Block 41 Secondary Plan Area, that is within the Noise Influence Area identified on Schedule G, be made to be compatible with the operation of that infrastructure, in that the proposed Block 41 development will implement mitigation to meet the sound level limits of NPC-300 Guideline, as may be amended ("NPC-300 Guideline") and implement the additional mitigation as outlined in the Secondary Plan to address Low Frequency Noise.
+The Noise Influence Area as shown on Schedule G is representative of the 45 dBA contour line as well as the 65 dBC contour line. - 3.10.5 Intentionally deleted.